root-project/web/blog/_posts/2023-06-05-web-based-graphics-default.md

 author: Sergey Linev
 ---

-After a long period of development and testing we decided to switch to the web-based TCanvas implementation by default in the ROOT master version.
+After a long period of development and testing we decided to switch to the web-based `TCanvas` implementation by default in the ROOT master version.
 It has been present in the ROOT for a while (since 2017) and used already in the web-based TBrowser, which you have probably seen already.

 What has changed ?
-Now when starting a ROOT session and displaying any object in TCanvas, the default system web browser will start and the object will be drawn there using the JavaScript ROOT functionality.
+Now when starting a ROOT session and displaying any object in `TCanvas`, the default system web browser will start and the object will be drawn there using the JavaScript ROOT functionality.
 The look and feel for basic objects, like histograms and graphs, will not change much – all the drawing options and styles are supported as in the original graphics.